 This is a time to be filled with gratitude for com- ing through the pandemic.
 It is also a time to remember those who have been affected by COVID-19.
 It has been a challenging year to say the least.

-Summary: No regular in-the-building Sunday Worship Services (but we will meet in the parking lot in May), and no group gatherings at church until further notice.
+Summary: No regular in-the-building Sunday Worship Services and no group gatherings at church until further notice.
 The leadership team at Grace is keeping a close eye on the situation and will communicate more information as it becomes available.

-We are planning a parking lot church service for Sundays in May, beginning on the 10th at our regular time.
+We are planning on parking lot church services for Sundays beginning in May, at our regular time.
 More information can be found here.
 Additionally, Daily Devotions and services will be made available so we can continue to worship from home, click here.
 They are also available on our FaceBook page, where you can stay in touch with those in our faith community.

 Pastor’s Letter 3/16/2020